There are two ways of taking MongoDB backups.

 This is how MongoDB backups have traditionally been taken on the GOV.UK Infrastructure.

-A third-party script called automongodbbackup takes a
+A third-party script, automongodbbackup, takes a nightly

 - Unzip the file.
 This will produce a directory of data.